 There are three programs available: JM, RM and QM.
 Cogmed JM for younger children ages 4-9 is of shorter duration.
-Training sessions are fifteen minutes long, five days a week for five weeks.
+Training session time is variable pending on how quickly and efficiently a child/teen/adult can complete the exercises presented each day.
+A typical range is anywhere from 15-30 min for JM and 30-90 min for RM and QM versions.
+After the initial 25 day intensive training the optional but included extension training is roughly 1/3-1/2 the time.
 The program is designed with exercises of maximal intensity so the training can be condensed in a manner that is more developmentally appropriate for younger children.

 One of the most exciting aspects of the training is that results are long-lasting: over 80% of those who improve either maintain their gains or actually continue to improve over time at one-year follow-up.
 The program now includes a year long extension training program which is abbreviated training at your own pace-one hundred additional sessions available for a year from when you start the training.
 The extension training is optional but it is included as part of the training when you enroll.

 I have personally spent a considerable amount of time researching programs that offer a non-pharmacological addition to the treatment of ADHD and other problems with learning and development.
 This intervention has the evidence base and the research for me to be able to recommend it for my own patients.